DaymudeLab/assembly-theory/README.md

 uv tool install maturin  # using uv
 ```

-Then, within the corresponding virtual environment, build and install this Rust library as a Python package:
+Then, within the corresponding virtual environment, build and install this project as a Python package:

 ```shell
 maturin develop
 ```

-Once installed, this Python package can be combined with standard cheminformatic packages like [`RDKit`](https://www.rdkit.org/docs/index.html#)) to flexibly manipulate molecular representations and compute their assembly indices.
+Once installed, this Python package can be combined with standard cheminformatic packages like [`RDKit`](https://www.rdkit.org/docs/index.html#) to flexibly manipulate molecular representations and compute their assembly indices.

 ```python
 import assembly_theory as at